-You can control the visibility of components in CET Designer, such as products, text, dimensions, print frames, and arrows, in both your drawing view or in Viewports in Paper View.
+You can control the visibility of components in CET, such as products, text, dimensions, print frames, and arrows, in both your drawing view or in Viewports in Paper View.

 A View Mode is a collection of categories.
 Default View Modes are created by a manufacturer to suit the basic needs of those who specify their product.
 View Mode buttons are located at the bottom of the screen in your drawing view.
 Click on a different View Mode button to change what is visible in your 2D and 3D drawing view.

 The set of View Modes you see here depends on which Component Tab is active and how the manufacturer has set up them up.
 This is an example of how a default View Set with View Modes could look:

 The collection of View Modes shown at the bottom of your drawing view constitutes a View Set.
 The default behavior is for the set of View Modes to change based on which Component Tab you have open.

 To create a new View Set that will remain no matter which Component Tab is active, follow these steps:

 - Click the arrow to the left of the View Set, and click Edit.

 In the Edit View Set dialog, click the + icon in the upper right and enter a View Set name.
 Confirm with OK.

 Select the checkbox for each View Mode that you want included in your View Set.
 Your selection is instantly shown at the bottom of the screen:

 Custom View Modes that you create can also be added to a View Set.